yast/y2r/spec/y2r_spec.md

 ### Paths

-Y2R translates YCP paths as calls to the `YCP.path` method, which creates an instance of the `YCP::Path` class.
+Y2R translates YCP paths as calls to the `Yast.path` method, which creates an instance of the `Yast::Path` class.

 TODO: What about encoding?